-However old your home is, it is highly likely you're overpaying for your energy simply because you haven't switched suppliers in a while.
-Sadly, loyalty doesn't really pay off when it comes to staying with the same provider for years – and if you're on a standard tariff with your supplier, you can be sure you're paying too much.
-Use our energy comparison tool to find a better supplier for your home.
+In the UK, you could be overpaying for your energy if you haven’t switched suppliers recently – or ever.
+Sadly, loyalty doesn’t pay off when it comes to staying with the same provider for years.
+Use our energy comparison tool to find out if you could save.

 While investing in a smart lighting system means making a slight initial investment, you're sure to make a saving – both cost and energy wise – in the long term.
-Particularly if you're switching over directly from incandescent light bulbs to low energy halogen bulbs or simply investing in smart plugs in order to control and monitor your plug-in appliances' energy usage.
+Particularly if you’re switching over directly to more efficient bulbs or simply investing in smart plugs in order to control and monitor your plug-in appliances’ energy usage.

-In addition to their energy saving properties, smart lighting buys are also handy in helping users streamline their lighting system thanks to the option to control all the lights in your home from your smart phone.
+In addition to being one of our favorite energy saving ideas, we like smart lighting buys because they help users streamline their lighting system.
+That's thanks to the option to control all the lights in your home from your smartphone.

-An annual service is important to ensure your boiler is working as well as it should, but if it’s more than 10 years old you should consider replacing it with a highly efficient condensing model, which can save you up to £305 per year.
+In the UK, meanwhile, if your home heating system is powered by a boiler an annual service is important to ensure it is working as well as it should.
+But if it’s more than 10 years old you should consider replacing it with a highly efficient condensing model, which can save you up to £300 per year.

 If your radiators aren’t working effectively, check to see if they are colder at the top than at the bottom, as this means there could be trapped air in the system.
-Bleeding them to solve the problem is a straightforward task that can be done on a DIY basis.
+Learn how to bleed a radiator – it's a straightforward task that can be done on a DIY basis.

 If, however, the top of the radiator is hot and the bottom cold, or generally they aren’t that warm, then there is probably sludge in the system that needs flushing out – a process that usually costs around £500.

-Sash windows can also be an issue due to the necessary gap around the sliding mechanism, but specialist companies such as Ventrolla and The Sash Window Workshop can add discreet draught-proofing.
-Find out how to restore and maintain your timber windows; use our guide to maintaining and repairing metal framed windows, too.
+Sash windows can also be an issue due to the necessary gap around the sliding mechanism, but in the UK specialist companies such as Ventrolla and The Sash Window Workshop can add discreet draft-proofing.
+It’s possible to restore and maintain timber windows in old homes as well as maintain and repair metal framed windows.

-The most widely used material is mineral wool (around 27cm to 30cm deep) as, at around £20 per roll, it is very cost-effective.
+In the UK, the most widely used material for loft insulation is mineral wool (around 27cm to 30cm deep) as, at around £20 per roll, it is very cost-effective.
 Although unpleasant to fit, requiring the use of protective clothing, mineral wool has good fire resistance and sound-insulation qualities.

 Natural materials, such as sheep’s wool quilt or loose cellulose (made from recycled newspaper) are nicer to work with and well suited for use in older houses, but also consider a breathable spray foam insulation such as Icynene.

-Don't skip over this one, technophobes, as smart thermostats can help you save an unbelievable amount of energy – and money – on an annual basis.
-If there's one form of smart technology worth investing in, we promise it's this one.
+Smart thermostats can help you save an unbelievable amount of energy – and money – on an annual basis, and it’s worth getting savvy about what a smart themostat is.

-With the top models capable of learning your heating behaviours – and consequently how best to streamline them – it's perfect for shaving the pounds off your energy bill.
-What's more, you'll be able to see your saving thanks to monthly reports.
+With the best smart thermostats capable of learning your heating and cooling behaviours – and consequently how best to streamline them – they’re perfect for reducing your energy bill.
+What’s more, you'll be able to see your saving thanks to monthly reports.

 While renewables can give considerable savings on your bills, they can also have a negative impact on your home’s appearance, so make sure you have all the facts before investing.